tskit-dev/tstrait/docs/quickstart.md

 genotype_result = sim_result.genotype
 ```

-In the above quantitative trait simulation, we set the narrow-sense heritability $h^2$ to be `0.3`, the trait mean to be `0` and the trait standard deviation to be `1`.
-The parameters of the model are described in detail in {ref}`sec_simulation` and {ref}`sec_trait_model` page.
-We set the `random_seed` to ensure that the output of the simulation model is the same.
+We first specify {ref}`sec_trait_model_allele`.
+In this case the model specifies that the effect sizes for the random subset of a 1000 causal variants are a function of allele frequency.
+The model further requires us to set the narrow-sense heritability $h^2$ and a trait mean and standard deviation.
+The parameters required for each model are described in detail in {ref}`sec_simulation` and {ref}`sec_trait_model` page.

-The output of the {func}`.sim_phenotype` function is described in detail in {ref}`sec_simulation_output` section.
+The output of the {func}`.sim_phenotype` function is twofold.
+It returns both information on the random set of causal variants (`sim_result.genotype`) as well as the simulated `phenotypes`.
+All information in the output is described in detail in the {ref}`sec_simulation_output` section.

-The distribution of simulated phenotype of 500 individuals is shown in the histogram below.
+We can now visualize the results using [matplotlib](https://matplotlib.org/).
+The distribution of simulated phenotypes the 2000 individuals is shown in the histogram below.

 ```{code-cell} ipython3
 plt.hist(phenotype_result.phenotype, bins=20)